The Workplace Gender Equality Agency is passionate about promoting gender equality in the workplace.

 Our leadership team

-The Workplace Gender Equality Agency is managed by a Director, supported by a small team of executive managers with diverse experience leading research, education, operations, advice and reporting, and public affairs.
+The Workplace Gender Equality Agency is managed by a CEO, supported by a team of executive managers with diverse experience leading research, education, operations, advice and reporting, and public affairs.

 Hon Mary Wooldridge - CEO

 Mary brings to the role a wealth of experience from a distinguished career in the public, private and not-for-profit sectors.
 Mary served from 2006 to 2020 in the Victorian Parliament, including a term as Minister for Mental Health, Community Services and Women’s Affairs.

 As Minister, Mary worked to implement the National Plan to Reduce Violence against Women and their Children 2010-2022 and was instrumental in establishing Our Watch, the national family violence prevention agency.
 Mary was the Minister responsible for signing Victoria up to the National Disability Insurance Scheme.
 She established the Victorian Commission for Children and Young People, including the nation’s first Aboriginal Commissioner, Parkville College – an award-winning Public School in Youth Justice Centres and Australia’s first Mental Health Complaints Commissioner and the Family Drug Treatment Court.